AkshatJakhmola0/cybersecurity-notes/Networking/Labs/02_IPConfig_Lab/README.md

 - Windows Operating System
 - Command Prompt
-- Internet Connection
+- Active Wi-Fi or Ethernet connection
+- Administrator privileges (recommended)

 ---

 ## Theory

-`ipconfig` is a Windows command-line utility used to display and manage the TCP/IP network configuration of a computer.
+`ipconfig` is a Windows command-line utility used to display and manage TCP/IP configuration.

-It helps users and security professionals identify:
+It helps administrators and cybersecurity professionals inspect:

-- Network adapters
-- IP addresses
+- IPv4 and IPv6 addresses
 - Subnet masks
-- Default gateway
+- Default gateways
 - DNS servers
-- DHCP information
+- DHCP configuration
-- DNS cache
+- DNS Resolver Cache
+- Active and disconnected network adapters

-These details are essential for network troubleshooting, system administration, and cybersecurity investigations.
+Understanding these details is essential for network troubleshooting, system administration, SOC operations, and incident response.

 ---